SCHOOL CLOSING GUIDELINES

 5:20 AM The District Emergency Communication system begins which includes the following.

-2. Post the closing on the District Web Page, Emergency School Closings, notify TV & Radio stations & parochial schools.
+1. Post the closing on the District Web Page, Emergency School Closings, and the main telephone greeting.

-3. Notify all employees and the Board of Education via e-mail.
-Only the Administration and 12 month employees must report to work on inclement weather days (custodians, maintenance & secretaries).
+3. Only the Administration and 12 month employees must report to work on inclement weather days (custodians, maintenance & secretaries).

 10:00 AM Determine if after school or evening activities or meetings will be cancelled.